 If a route runs every 15 minutes, you'd expect to wait 7.5 minutes on average.
 But if two buses arrive together and then nothing comes for 30 minutes, the average headway is still 15 minutes — yet the experience is far worse.
 EWT captures exactly this gap.

 Why does EWT matter more than average delay?
-Because it counts people, not just buses.
-A long gap doesn't just mean one late bus — it means every person who showed up during that gap is standing at the stop, waiting.
-The longer the gap, the more people accumulate, and the longer each of them waits.
-EWT weights gaps by the number of riders they actually affect, making it a social metric: it measures total human time wasted, not just vehicle timing.
+Because it counts riders, not just buses.
+A long gap doesn’t just mean one late bus — it means every rider who arrived during that gap is waiting at the stop.
+The longer the gap, the more riders accumulate, and the longer each waits.
+EWT weights gaps by the number of riders they affect, so it measures rider wait time rather than vehicle timing.

 The two timelines below have the same average headway (15 min), but the rider experience is very different:

-Bigger gaps hurt more because more riders show up during them.
-EWT captures that — it weights each gap by how many people it affects, then subtracts the wait you’d expect if buses ran on time.
+Bigger gaps affect more riders, because more riders arrive during them.
+EWT captures that — it weights each gap by how many riders it affects, then subtracts the wait you’d expect if buses ran on schedule.

 Route Finder (RAPTOR)